Cardiac catheterization nowadays has become very popular since coronary artery diseases are rising due to unhealthy lifestyle and stress.

 - Routine vital signs must be obtained before the procedure.

-- NPO post-midnight or hours prior to procedure, usually 6-8 hours (depends upon the physician’s order or the protocol of the catheterization laboratory)
+- NPO post-midnight or hours prior to the procedure, usually 6-8 hours (depends upon the physician’s order or the protocol of the catheterization laboratory)

 - Start IV fluid of Plain NSS or D5 containing as ordered

-- If patient is taking metformin, the medication is usually withheld 48 hours prior to the procedure because of the risk of lactic acidosis associated with the iodine dye.
+- If a patient is taking metformin, the medication is usually withheld 48 hours prior to the procedure because of the risk of lactic acidosis associated with the iodine dye.

 - Make sure that ordered diagnostic and laboratory tests were taken before the procedure like creatinine, CBC with platelet, aPTT, Prothrombin Time, Potassium.

-- Shave and prepare both groins with antiseptic solution, if the site for insertion will be the femoral vein.
+- Shave and prepare both groins with an antiseptic solution, if the site for insertion will be the femoral vein.

 - Aspirin or Clopidogrel is also given as ordered to avoid clotting during the procedure.

 What are the risks and complications of angioplasty?

 - Contrast agent nephropathy (kidney damage usually reversible due to dye)

 - Arterial thrombosis and pseudoaneurysms (ballooning of the artery)